zdwvrp/CS-4320/assignments/05-testing/README.md

 ### 1. login - System.py

 The login function takes a name and password and sets the user for the program.
-Verify that the correct user is created with this test, and te the json files to check that it adds the correct data to the user.
+Verify that the correct user is created with this test, and use the json files to check that it adds the correct data to the user.

 ### 2. check_password - System.py